openartmarket/supabase-live-table/README.md

 Supabase Live Table provides one function (`liveTable`) that replicates a Postgres table in memory, and keeps it up to date with changes to the table in real-time.
 It uses [Supabase Realtime](https://supabase.com/docs/guides/realtime) to receive notifications of changes to the table, and then updates its in-memory read only replica.

+The rows to replicate can be filtered by a column value.

 ## Installation

 ```sh